 “If you are just starting your fitness journey and still building your core strength, it’s best to master the basics,” says Watson.
 “Start by lying on your back with your head and shoulders off the ground, hands right by your side or supporting your lower back, and lifting your legs straight up to a 90-degree angle, before lowering back down slowly.”

 Most important of all is the positioning of the spine and back to protect yourself from unnecessary strain.
-“The lower back should remain touching the ground the entire time without any gaps, which is quite often the hardest part to master,” says Bozza.
+“The lower back should remain touching the ground the entire time without any gaps, which is quite often the hardest part to master,” says Bozzo.
 “The lower you go, the more difficult the challenge in maintaining that crucial contact with the floor.”
-To rev up the intensity, Bozza suggests hovering the legs just shy of the ground for greater enlisting of the abdominal muscles.
+To rev up the intensity, Bozzo suggests hovering the legs just shy of the ground for greater enlisting of the abdominal muscles.

 What Are Some Leg Lift Variations?

 With plenty of leg lift variations at your disposal, it’s easy to make this workout fun and challenging.
 “For beginners, some common variations to this movement would be to lie down on your back, bringing your feet off the floor and your knees into a 90-degree angle.
 This position will already create an easier environment for no gaps to occur between your back and the floor.
-While holding both legs off the ground, slowly lower and tap one heel to the floor at a time, alternating the legs,” shares Bozza.
+While holding both legs off the ground, slowly lower and tap one heel to the floor at a time, alternating the legs,” shares Bozzo.
 “You can also vary the exercise by changing the tempo, slowing it down to further control the movement.”

 The intensity can also be increased by adding in resistance.
 “Place a medicine ball between the legs at the ankles, and slowly lower and lift your legs while squeezing the weight.
-Make sure to keep your back pressed against the floor with no gaps,” says Bazza.
+Make sure to keep your back pressed against the floor with no gaps,” says Bozzo.
 With the added resistance, your range of motion may decrease, as well as the depth your legs can reach while you maintain good form.

 Another version is to stretch your hands to the side creating a ‘T’ shape.
 “This puts more emphasis on the abdominal muscles,” says Watson.
 “Leg lifts can also be performed seated on an elevated surface with your hands placed behind you, thereby raising your torso more, which can increase the squeeze you get on your abdominal muscles.”